Silver Spring Early Childhood Education Center Waitlist Exceeds 1,500

 The Washington Post reports that over 1,500 families have joined the waitlist for the upcoming Martha Gudelsky Child Development Center.

-The new childcare facility, located at the former Silver Spring Library site near downtown Silver Spring, is expected to open in the summer or early fall and will be able to accommodate 127 families.
+The new childcare facility, located at the former Silver Spring Library site in downtown Silver Spring, is expected to open in the summer or early fall and will be able to accommodate 127 families.

 Construction at the facility commenced last summer.
 Myrna Peralta, President and CEO of CentroNía, a nonprofit based in D.C. set to manage the facility, told MoCo360 last December that the renovations are progressing well and are slated for completion in June.